jasonmccreary/blog-posts/2012-09-06-ice-cream-tragedy.md

 ---
-title: Ice Cream Tragedy
+title: "Ice Cream Tragedy"
+heading: "Ice Cream Tragedy"
 author: Jason McCreary
-excerpt: >
+excerpt: "While waiting at the airport as a child my sweet tooth led to an ice cream tragedy."
-  While waiting at the airport as a child my sweet tooth led to an ice cream tragedy.
+subheading: "While waiting at the airport as a child my sweet tooth led to an ice cream tragedy."
 layout: post
 comments: true
 permalink: /2012/09/ice-cream-tragedy/